lucasmatosm/lucasmatosm/README.md

 -->

 My name is Lucas Matos.
-I've been working as Front-End and Developer since 2016 and currently I'm Senior developer at Accenture do Brasil working with Ionic mobile applications.
+I've been working as Front-End and Developer since 2016 and currently I'm specialist developer at Accenture do Brasil working with Ionic mobile applications.
 I am passionate about web development, always looking to learn new technologies and deepen my skills.
 I love helping people with their career development, whether with technical skills or non-technical skills 🚀🚀🚀

 In my free time I like  to watch movies (🎞️) and series (📺),listen to music (🎵) and talk about technology with my friends.